top of page

 Preparation to Make Blackberry Chutney:

-Place all the ingredients in a pot and simmer until thick.
+Place all the ingredients in a large pot and simmer until thick.
 (Remember it will thicken more as it cools.)

 Canning Blackberry Chutney:

-Ladle hot chutney into a hot jar, leaving ½ -inch headspace.
+Using a jar funnel, ladle hot chutney into a hot jar, leaving ½ -inch headspace.

-Remove air bubbles with clean chopsticks or other utensils.
+Remove air bubbles with a wooden chopstick.

 Clean the jar rim with a clean cloth.

-Center the lid on the jar and adjust the band to finger-tip tight.
 Repeat until all of your jars are full.

 Process Jars:

-Place the filled jars into the water bath canner.
+Place the filled jars into the boiling water bath canner.
 Make sure the water covers the jars by at least 1 to 2 inches.
 Adjust heat to medium-high, cover the water canner, and bring water to a rolling boil.
 Then set your timer.
 Process half-pint jars for 10 minutes at sea level.
 Remember to adjust your processing time if you are above 1000 feet in elevation.

 Once your chutney has completed processing, turn off the heat, remove the lid, and allow it to cool for 5 minutes.
 Then, remove the jars from the canner and space the jars about an inch apart on a heat-resistant surface for 24 hours to cool and completely seal.